eye-division/madiacharya/_residencies/1-recent.md

   During the residency we collaborated with Sanctuary staff and children on a project where they were asked to bring objects or ideas which symbolise home for them.
-Objects including a Masai warrior's arrow , a front door key and text including a line from a song all became part of the project.
-These were then cast in aluminium and displayed against a backdrop of rich, dark soil found in this region, creating the work **'Impressions of Home'**.
+Objects including a Masai warrior’s arrow , a front door key and text including a line from a song all became part of the project.
+These were then cast in aluminium and displayed against a backdrop of rich, dark soil found in this region, creating the work **‘Impressions of Home’**.
 permalink: /residencies/sanctuary/
 archive: false
-order_number: 2
+order_number: 6
 _gallery_date: 2016-05-01 00:00:00
 main_image_path: /assets/images/4f737df9be4ac.jpg
 images: